BiodivGenomic/ECuADOR/README.md

       * cd '/preference_file/ECuADOR-master/Examples'

-      Unzip the 161cpDNAtest.tar.xz file which one contains 161 chloroplast sequences that we will curate using a first parameter category fixed in our script.
+      Unzip the 161cpDNAtest.tar.xz file which one contains 161 chloroplast sequences that we will curate using a first parameters category fixed in our script.

       * tar -xvf 161cpDNAtest.tar.xz

-      Unzip the 15cpDNAtest.tar.xz file file which one contains a small set of 5 chloroplast sequences that we will curate using a second parameter category fixed in our script.
+      Unzip the 15cpDNAtest.tar.xz file file which one contains a small set of 5 chloroplast sequences that we will curate using the second parameters category fixed in our script.

       * tar -xvf 5cpDNAtest.tar.xz

-      Remove remove unnecessary files 5cpDNAtest.tar.xz and 161cpDNAtest.tar.xz respectively.
+      Remove unnecessary files 5cpDNAtest.tar.xz and 161cpDNAtest.tar.xz respectively.

       * sudo rm -R 5cpDNAtest.tar.xz